filippo-fornai/hydra-vs-sequencer/README.md

 # ⚠️ Broken Hydra Multi-Instance Experiment

 This repository contains an experimental project that attempts to run **multiple instances of Hydra**, the live coding video synth.
-It was meant as a prototype to explore concurrent the process of visual creation in video synthesis.
+It was meant as a prototype to explore the process of visual creation in hydra.

 ---